zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Everything that you want to accomplish should be prepared as part of these three to six courses.
 Remember that a course could have multiple components that you can fill with a variety of projects or activities.

+##Everything you need to submit forms and manage your Learning Contract!
+The MPC hosts a folder called [Students Files Per Term](https://drive.google.com/a/ufm.edu/folderview?id=0BzxEk7u4UzLBflM1VG9NS0dUdUNLNXZnMUhvMk5ZMlBERG5nem1FbFBubnA0UGZhYzA2NG8&usp=sharing) with all the important documents that you need to manage your Learning Contract.

+Inside is a folder called <b>Important Documents</b> where you can find:
+Mentor Agreement Forms – the agreement you need for each mentor (one per course) Grading Rubrics – the form you'll use to decide how you'll be evaluated by your mentor (one per course) Grading Forms - the form that the mentor uses to submit your final evaluation grade (one per course) Experience Submission Forms - use these to submit your experiences for approval each semester (more on this below!)
+Great Work Submission Form - submitted to begin your Great Work Panel in the final year

+Print these forms when you start the semester and design your Learning Contract.

+You'll also find a personal folder to submit your files. <b>Choose your year, for example "Ingreso 2012" if you joined the MPC in 2012.
+In that folder you'll find your name.
+Inside your named folder are subfolders where you can submit all of your documents for your Learning Contract.
+You will also find information on your Fellows Fund.

+<b>Don't send your documents to the MPC email, just upload them to the proper folder.</b>

 ###General Rules of UFM
 Please familiarize yourself with the [general rules](https://www.ufm.edu/index.php/Reglamento_General) of Universidad Francisco Marroquín.